We paint and refinish high-end, vintage, custom or specialty guitars.

 Which do we prefer?

-Ultimately, it is up to the customer, however, we prefer Nitro.
-If we can ever convince a customer to use Nitro, we will.
-It is less expensive for the customer and we are very experienced in it’s use. (however, we are equally as experienced with “car paint”.)
+Ultimately, it is up to the customer, however, we prefer polly!
+If we can ever convince a customer NOT to use Nitro, we will.
+Poly is less expensive for the customer and we are very experienced in it’s use.
+It’s more durable, and takes days instead of months!

 “Great, so, how does this work?”